Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 2 (Feb 2nd)
 ##### In-class:
 * Students share ideas for apps and give each other feedback in groups.
-* Lecture: Insiration Phase.
-Intro to Human-Centered Desgn methods.
+* Lecture: Inspiration Phase.
+Intro to Human-Centered Design methods.
 "User" (Participant) Interviews, "How might we" statements.
 [IDEO's Design Kit](https://www.designkit.org/methods).

 * In-class activity: come up with questions for both regular *user interviews* and *expert interviews* and start interviewing classmates.
 Come up with a "How might we" statement.